-The information you provide to us will be transferred to and stored on our secure servers in the European Economic Area (“EEA”).
-However, from time to time, your personal data may be transferred to, stored in, or accessed from a destination outside the EEA.
-It may also be processed by staff operating outside of the EEA who work for us or an affiliate or for one of our suppliers.
+The information you provide to us will be transferred to and stored on our secure servers in the United Kingdom (“UK”).
+However, from time to time, your personal data may be transferred to, stored in, or accessed from a destination outside the UK or EEA (as applicable).
+It may also be processed by staff operating outside of the UK who work for us or an affiliate or for one of our suppliers.

-- the country that we send the data to might be approved by the European Commission or a relevant data protection authority (as offering equivalent protections to those afforded in the EEA);
+- the country that we send the data to might be approved by the UK government or European Commission (as applicable) or a relevant data protection authority (as offering equivalent protections to those afforded in the UK or EEA (as applicable));

-- the recipient might have signed up to a contract based on “model contractual clauses” approved by the European Commission, obliging them to protect your personal data;
+- the recipient might have signed up to a contract based on “model contractual clauses” approved by the UK government or European Commission (as applicable), obliging them to protect your personal data; or

 In all cases, however, we will ensure that any transfer of your personal data is compliant with data protection law.

-You can obtain more details of the protection given to your personal data when it is transferred outside the EEA (including a copy of the standard data protection clauses which we have entered into with recipients of your personal data) by contacting us in accordance with the “Contact us” section below.
+You can obtain more details of the protection given to your personal data when it is transferred outside the UK or EEA (as applicable) (including a copy of the standard data protection clauses which we have entered into with recipients of your personal data) by contacting us in accordance with the “Contact us” section below.

 How long we keep your personal data